fashong-k/StudentLearningHub/LOCAL_SETUP.md

 - `announcements` - Course announcements
 - `messages` - User messaging
 - `sessions` - Session storage for authentication

+**What happens when you start the application:**

+1. The application connects to your PostgreSQL database
+2. It creates the `student_learning_hub` schema if it doesn't exist
+3. It creates all necessary tables using Sequelize ORM
+4. You'll see messages like:
+   - "Database connection has been established successfully."
+   - "Schema 'student_learning_hub' created or already exists."
+   - "Database synchronized successfully."
+   - "All database tables have been created successfully."

+**If you see these messages, your database is working correctly!**

 ## Authentication Notes